kemiz/sidekick/README.md

 ])
 ```

-For interactive exploration of data it us useful to use the `predict_lazy`
+### Interactive exploration of data

-method, which returns a generator that lazily polls the deployment when
+For interactive exploration of data it us useful to use the `predict_lazy` method, which returns a generator that lazily polls the deployment when needed.
+Here's an example exploring outputs of an autoencoder interactively.

-needed.
-Here's an example exploring outputs of an autoencoder interactively:
+**Example**
 ```python
 import IPython.display as ipd
 import numpy as np